height_map_data#

 If True, also add

-to output dict.
+lons_profsandlats_profsto output dict.
 (See below for further information.
 Default: False)- cache_path

-, optional If set, the joblib package is used to cache results provided by this function on disk, such that future queries are executed much faster.
+str, optional If set, the joblib package is used to cache results provided by this function on disk, such that future queries are executed much faster.
 If set to

-, no caching is performed. (default: None)- clobberbool, optional
+None, no caching is performed. (default: None)- clobberbool, optional

 If set to